-From the outset, the pilot programme has operated under the direction of the Ministry of Education, and cooperated closely with the National Teacher Education Network Alliance.
+From the outset, the pilot programme has operated under the direction of the relevant MOE departments, and cooperated closely with the National Teacher-education Network Alliance.

 I. Training Objectives

-The OUC Primary-school Education programme has a staff of 12 tutors, including 10 full-time teachers from within the faculty and 3 part-time teachers from other departments; 3 professors and 7 associate professors, 5 teachers with doctorates; 360 tutors from 41 provincial branches who work full-time in the programme, including 102 with senior professional titles and 218 with associate titles; and about 500 part-time tutors from local universities and colleges.
-The programme leaders are renowned experts in Chinese education: professors Gu Mingyuan, Gu Lingyuan, and Hui Zhong.
-The experts invited to work as editors-in-chief and lecturers in the core courses include Gu Lingyuan, Guo Dejun, Hui Zhong, Wang Yichuan, Zhong Zurong, Peng Jixiang, Yuan Jun, Zhang Shunyan, Qi Huyang, Wu Ligang, Yang Qingyu, Ma Yunpeng, Shen Chuanfu, and Xie Liming.
+The programme leaders are renowned Chinese-education experts: professors Gu Mingyuan, Gu Lingyuan and Hui Zhong.
+The experts employed as chief editors and lecturers in the core courses include Gu Lingyuan, Guo Dejun, Hui Zhong, Wang Yichuan, Peng Jixiang, Yuan Jun, Zhang Shunyan, Qi Huyang, Wu Ligang, Yang Qingyu, Ma Yunpeng, Shen Chuanfu, Xie Liming, Shi Zhongying and Wei Shusheng.

 III.
 Course system and resources

-The degree-course resources of the programme include printed teaching materials, audio-visual materials, online courses and IP courseware, and learning is supported in an all-round way.
-Several high-quality course resources have been produced.
-Introduction to Modern Teachers was named a national-level online “exquisite resource-sharing course” in 2014, and the two courses Aesthetics and Aesthetic Education and Fundamentals of the Natural Sciences were named OUC “quality online courses”.
+The degree-course resources of the programme include printed teaching materials, audio-visual materials, online courses and IP courseware, with learning supported in an all-round way.
+Several courses have been recognised for their quality, including Psychology, which was commended for its textbook among institutes of higher education in Beijing in 2003; Teaching Research on Primary-school Chinese, which was named a “national exquisite online course” in 2007; and Science and Technology and Research on the Teaching of Primary-school Mathematics, which were named an OUC “quality online course”.